Billy-Flowers/meme-card-pick-game/README.md

 - added a fun audio whenver you click a card
 - a new meme card
 - improved the js code
+- i am not good at web dev